Chronology of World War II

 Images from May 26, 1944

-Wounded US Soldier Being Carried on Litter in Cisterna, Italy, 26 May 1944
+Wounded US Soldier Being Carried on Litter

-Heavily Damaged Government Building in Latina, Italy, 26 May 1944
+Heavily Damaged Government Building in Latina, Italy

-US Jeep Driving Out of Terracina, Italy, 26 May 1944
+US Jeep Driving Out of Terracina

-US Jeep driving out of Terracina
+US Jeep Driving Out of Terracina

-An Ambulance Moves Past a Destroyed German Fortress at Terracina, Italy, 26 May 1944
+An Ambulance Moves Past a Destroyed German Fortress

 Knocked Out German Panzer